opiethehokie/cloud.openshift.cartridge.wlp/README.md

 ## Accepting the Liberty and JVM Licenses

-To deploy applications using the IBM WebSphere Application Server Liberty Cartridge, you are required to accept the development IBM Liberty license by following the instructions below:
+To deploy applications using this cartridge, you are required to accept the development IBM Liberty license by following the instructions below:

 1. Read the current IBM [Liberty-License][].
 2. Extract the `D/N: <License code>` from the Liberty-License.